CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/production.md

     </div>
     </details>

-**PF Pick Receipt PopUp Timer checkpoint** – Configures checkpoints during the picking process, such as None, Select the base document, Select Item on the list, Pick quantity to the first line, Save Document
+**ProcessForce Pick Receipt PopUp Timer checkpoint** – Configures checkpoints during the picking process, such as None, Select the base document, Select Item on the list, Pick quantity to the first line, Save Document

 **Scan DocNum on Base Document** – Enables scanning using DocNum instead of DocEntry when accessing the Pick Receipt or Manufacturing Order window.